 When the Master Institute dissolved in 1971, Clara, Elizabeth and an informal group of singers decided to regroup under the name New Amsterdam Singers.
 From 1972-1978 NAS was in association with the Bloomingdale House of Music.
 In 1978 it became fully independent under the management of its own elected Board of Directors.

-Today NAS is a chorus of 70 skilled singers whose concert performances in New York City and abroad have won critical acclaim.
+Today NAS is a chorus of 60 – 70 skilled singers whose concert performances in New York City and abroad have won critical acclaim.
 The group is known for the variety and interest of its repertoire, ranging from the 15th century to the present day.
-The chorus specializes in a cappella and double chorus repertoire and regularly performs 20th century, contemporary and commissioned works.
-It continues to rehearse on the Upper West Side, performing three subscription concerts and giving a number of other performances around the greater metropolitan area each season.
+The chorus specializes in a cappella repertoire and regularly performs 20th century, contemporary and commissioned works.
+It continues to rehearse on the Upper West Side, and performs three programs each season around the greater metropolitan area.

 Beginning in 1985, New Amsterdam Singers has undertaken an international concert tour every other year.
 While our tours are of course about sharing our music with foreign audiences, we also enjoy the food, the sights, and traveling together with friends.